damaf/PHMC-LAR/README.md

 We present three experiments within which PHMC-LAR model was applied to synthetic simulated data and realistic machine condition data.

-### Related Paper
+### Related work
+If you use this model in your work, please refer to it as follows:

+F. Dama, C. Sinoquet (2021).
 Prediction and Inference in a Partially Hidden Markov-switching Framework with Autoregression.
 Application to Machinery Health Diagnosis.
-Fatoumata Dama & Christine Sinoquet.
-University of Nantes, LS2N UMR CNRS 6004.
-Accepted at the **33rd IEEE International Conference on Tools with Artificial Intelligence(ICTAI)**: 8 pages, 1-3 november 2021, virtual
+Proceedings of the 33rd IEEE International Conference on Tools with Artificial Intelligence (ICTAI). **Best student paper award** (237 papers presented).

+The present software has been implemented by **Fatoumata Dama, PhD student (2019-2022), Nantes University, France**.

 ### Required Tools
  * Numpy